ImperatorAvgvstvs/DATA-ANALYST-PORTFOLIO/Python/Logistic Regression Model - Salifort Motors/readme.md

 - Plotted the **ROC curve** to visualise model effectiveness

 ### 🔑 Key Findings:
-- The model achieved **high accuracy and precision**, confirming its effectiveness
+- The model achieved **high accuracy and precision**, confirming its effectiveness in predicting employees whow would not leave.
 - The **ROC curve** indicated a strong predictive capability
 - Identified potential areas for improvement, such as using **ensemble models** for comparison